ellenketter/small-molecule-immune-training/README.md

 Code implemented to analyze bulk ATAC-sequencing of BMDMs treated with novel small molecule inducers of trained immunity from Knight et al. <i>PNAS</i>.
 (2024)

-Visualizations of this analysis can be found in Figure 4, Supplementary Table 3, and Supplementary Figure 4.
+Visualizations of this analysis can be found in Figure 4, Supplementary Table 3, and Supplementary Figure 4. d=

-Raw sequencing data is deposited in [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE270608)
+Raw sequencing data and intermediate processed data is available at [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE270608).

 # 1 - Initial Installations